-In this section we analyze the relationship between the interreplica RTTs, the lease duration, and the maximum window of write unavailability after a lease holder crashes or becomes temporarily unavailable.
+In this section we analyze the relationship between the inter-replica RTTs, the lease duration, and the maximum window of write unavailability after a lease holder crashes.

 The guard period t{guard} (Section 3.5) must be larger than the maximum round-trip time between any two replicas; otherwise, the soon-to-be lease holder will reject the subsequent promise when it arrives.
 The lease duration t{lease} , on the other hand, can be arbitrarily small because grantors can send the lease renewal traffic "blind"-that is, without knowing whether or not its previous lease renewals had been received successfully.
-However, for renewals to be consistently successful even when messages are lost and retransmitted, the lease duration should be higher than one RTT, and renewals should be triggered at least one RTT before expiration (the larger the lease period and the higher the renewal frequency, the more likely it is that packet loss will not affect read performance).
+However, for renewals to be consistently successful even when messages are lost and retransmitted, the lease duration should be higher than one RTT.

 A grantor will stop issuing new leases once it believes a replica is down, as indicated by a failure to reply to some previous message.
 Such a message loss can only be detected after (at least) one round-trip time between the grantor and grantee.
 In practice, a grantor will likely wait some additional time before believing a replica failed.
-We term this total time, from the instant that a replica could have failed to the time its grantor stops issuing lease renewals, the "grace period" t{grace} .
+We term this total time, from the instant that a replica could have failed to the time its grantor stops issuing lease renewals, the "grace period."

 At the end of the grace period, the grantors will conclude that the node in question has crashed.
 The grantors can exclude the crashed node from the lease configuration state immediately, but they cannot update any objects leased by the crashed node until they can be certain the crashed (or partitioned) node will not read its objects locally.
-We term this time t{wait} , and it is calculated as follows: in the worst case, the grantor sent a promise right before the grace period expired, and therefore, by the renewal logic, it must wait for $t{\text{wait}} = t{\text{guard}} + t{\text{lease}}$ before it can consider this promise expired.
+We term this time t{wait} , and it is calculated as follows: